 Joe Carberry is The Inertia’s managing editor.
 But he’s a waterman first.
 He’s been surfing, paddling, and taking serious, often-unintended beatdowns for nearly three decades, and lent his wealth of knowledge to our efforts here, personally testing a wide variety of surf SUPs.

-We originally ran this review in 2023 but updated it in May of 2024.
+We originally ran this review in 2023 and updated it in May of 2024.
 In our May update, we swapped out the ISLE Explorer 2.0 for the updated Explorer 3.0.
 We also added the Wavestorm SUP Yak as a great pick for a foam paddle board.
-In July of 2024 we added two new hard boards, the Pau Hana Malibu Tour and the ISLE Cruiser 2, and updated our overall user-friendliness of the guide.
+In July of 2024 we added two new hard boards, the Pau Hana Malibu Tour and the ISLE Cruiser 2, and updated the overall user-friendliness of the guide.
+In our most recent update in October of 2024, we added the Surftech Generator as a more approachable surf SUP option, and added some honorable mentions from prior testing.

 Best Stand Up Paddle Boards Buyer’s Guide